Posted on April 22, 2015

 7. Contact Us for a Free Consultation

-If you have been arrested or cited for driving on a suspended driver’s license, contact Los Angeles Criminal Defense Attorney John Rogers at the Law Offices of John D. Rogers located at 1801 Century Park East, 24th Floor, Los Angeles, CA 90067.
+If you have been arrested or cited for driving on a suspended driver’s license, contact Orange County Criminal Defense Attorney John Rogers at the Law Offices of John D. Rogers.
 Call 877-888-9820 for a free confidential consultation concerning your rights and defenses.